Herbal Wellness Center - North - NOW OPEN! Dispensary Menu | Leafly

 Share your location to get the most relevant content and products around you.
 Leafly keeps personal information safe, secure, and anonymous.

 Returning Patients: 1st Time Visiting Our New HWC North Location?
 During Your First Purchase at Our New HWC North Location if You Buy 1 Eighth of HWC Flower You Will Get 1 Eighth for Free!!!
-Flower Specials: - $25 Eighths of 818 OG -Every $100 Spent Get a Free Member Pre Roll! , Stop By HWC you're not just a patient, you're family!
+Flower Specials: -$20 Eighths of Phoenix OG -$25 Eighths of Ghost OG -Returning Patients Receive 1 Free Member Roll w/ Any Purchase!
+Vapen Specials: -BOGO Free Vapen Extracts (Includes Shatter/Wax/Cake Badder/RHO/Kief/Giggle Sticks) *Excludes Vapen Applicators & Cartridges* -BOGO Free Vapen Kitchens Edibles, -6 for $100 Vapen Cartridges, Stop By HWC you're not just a patient, you're family!

 While Supplies Last *Can Not Stack Specials With Any Other Discount*